degreepath/auditor/tests/snapshots/2018-19/major/german.md

 ## Electives
-For this section, you must both:

-- complete one requirement from among “Language” (optional), “Interim In German” (optional), or “In Translation” (optional)

-- and have the following be true:
+For this section, you must have the following be true:

 1. given the results of the “Langauge”, “Interim In German”, and “In Translation” requirements,
 2. there must be at least three courses

 ### Language
 For this requirement, you must take GERM 232.